rwilliams/jrubywiki/IdeasOnIRPersistence.md

 Also if we know we have n local variables we can record that and then pre-allocate a single array for it.
 This means no growing.
 It means no bounds checking at the cost of reading a numeric value in the prologue.

 The main detriment to this is the cost of parsing this prologue info.
 This cure could be worse than the disease, but I think this can be added after our first swipe as a potential set of optimizations.

+## Use it when you need it

+There is some amount of parsing which always needs to be done when loading a .rb file.
+However, if you consider most loaded methods in a class are never used then we should consider ways of being lazier and delay the amount of parsing we do.
+A hard scope boundary like a IRMethod can just save an offset to the section of a persisted file and load it on-demand when that method is first referenced.
+The details of this will highly change the actual format used for IR persistence.
+We can do a simple parse to find end boundary and not actually process anything or we can have pre-calculated offsets in an index and design the format around being able to seek around in the file.